C3driK/Bash_scripts-basic/0x00-shell_basics/README.md

 The 11-lists script long  all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 The 12-file_type displays the file named iamafile and the directory /tmp when run.
 The 13-symbolic_link create a symbolic link to /bin/ls named __ls__.
+The 14-copy_html script copies all html files in the current working directory to the parent directory, adding only the html files that did not already exist in the parent directory or newer versions of the html files that already existed therein.